 Lesser Marsh Grasshopper - Chorthippus albomarginatus

 Length 13-23 mm.
-Similar in appearance to the Meadow Grasshopper; straw brown or light green-coloured and less brightly coloured than the Meadow Grasshopper.
+Similar in appearance to the Meadow Grasshopper; straw brown or light green-coloured but less brightly coloured.
 The side keels of the pronotum are almost parallel.
-It has a rather pointed snout, robust antennae and a white border to the wings which varies in intensity.
+The wings have expanded radial cells in the wing which also have a distinct costal bulge.
+It has white border to the wings which varies in intensity.
 It has functional wings and flies readily in hot weather.

 This grasshopper cab be found in damp grasland areas, particularly where it floods in winter, but also occurs in drier conditions, on roadside verges, waste ground, etc.

 Mid season species with nymphs hatching in May.
 Adults appear from early to mid July and remain abundant through to October.